 Program overview

 The Bachelor of Computing (Honours) - Biomedical Computing program at Queen's University is designed to merge the innovative problem-solving skills of Computer Science with advanced life sciences techniques.
-This unique combination opens up numerous opportunities for enhancing health care solutions.
-The program is tailored for students interested in pursuing careers in medicine and medical research, equipping them with the necessary skills and knowledge to excel in these fields.
+This unique program opens up numerous opportunities for enhancing health care through technology.
+Students will engage in a multidisciplinary approach, preparing them for various careers in medicine and medical research.

 Featured Experiences

-• Hands-on experience through a professional internship option, allowing students to gain real-world experience in the biomedical field.
+• Co-op opportunities that allow students to gain real-world experience in the biomedical field.

 Career Options